9 criteria for a good LASIK candidate

 Most refractive procedures improve visual acuity by reshaping the front surface of the eye (cornea).
 Performing laser eye surgery on a cornea that is too thin or has a surface that is extremely irregular and misshapen (for example, if you suffer from keratoconus) could compromise results and impair your vision.

 If your pupils are naturally large, you could be at increased risk of side effects such as halos, glares and starbursts in low light, especially when driving at night.

 Results of LASIK surgery for the treatment of very high refractive errors are less predictable and may not be worth the cost and potential risks.

 In addition, very high amounts of myopia, for example, could require removal of too much corneal tissue and put you at increased risk of vision complications.

 If you have a severe refractive error, another type of vision correction surgery may be a better option, such as phakic IOL implantable lenses or refractive lens exchange.

-Certain procedures require you to be 18; others, 21.
+Certain procedures require you to be 18 years old; others, 21.
 Patients younger than these ages can be treated as an exception at the discretion of the LASIK surgeon with permission from the patient's parent(s) or guardian.

 Generally there is no upper age limit to laser eye surgery.
 However, it is important to note that once you hit your 40s, you may still need reading glasses to correct near vision due to a normal, age-related condition called presbyopia.

 Keep in mind that women are more at risk for dry eyes after menopause, and men have a greater risk for dry eyes later in life as well.
 As noted above, a dry eye condition should be treated before LASIK surgery.

 Teenagers and many young adults often experience changes in their contact lens prescription and eyeglass prescription from year to year.
 It's important for refractive errors to be stable for at least 12 months before undergoing LASIK or other refractive surgery.